leon4rd/test/README.md

-## How does a scientist freshen their breath?
-With experi-mints!
+## Where did Captain Hook get his hook?
+From a second hand store.